eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 Servers sometimes fail, and sometimes must be decommissioned for software updates and system maintenance, which is important to consider on small EOSIO networks.

 With only 5 producers, the network will tolerate 1 producer going offline.
-If more than one is offline, the number of the Last Irreversible Block will stop increasing and the network will stop.
+If more than one is offline, the number of the **LIB** will stop increasing and the network will stop.
 With 4 nodes, a single failed a node will stall the network.
 With 9 producers, two nodes can be disconnected without breaking the network.

 It is also important that private keys used by production nodes are properly backed up.
 If block producer keys are lost due to a system disaster, there is a chance that the network will stop working forever.